biirus/interview/questions/css.md

 - You can apply `clear: both;` property to element.
 - Empty div method is adding `<div style="clear: both;"></div>`.
 Sometimes developers add `<br/>` tag instead of div, but `<div>` has no side-effects and has no browser default styling.
-- Add `overflow: auto` or `overflow: hidden` to parent element to create own block format context.
+- Add `overflow: auto` or `overflow: hidden` to parent element to create own block formatting context.
 That method can add unwanted scroll-bars or hide some elements.
 - CSS pseudo `:after` element:
 ```css
 .clearfix:after {